The Cowboy of the NSA

 "It's rare to get a commander who understands technology," says a former Army officer who served with Alexander in 1995, when Alexander was in charge of the 525th Military Intelligence Brigade at Fort Bragg, North Carolina.
 "Even then he was into big data.
 You think of the wizards as the guys who are in their 20s."
 Alexander was 42 at the time.

-At the turn of the century, Alexander took the big-data approach to counterterrorism.
+big-data approach to counterterrorism.
 How well that method worked continues to be a matter of intense debate.
 Surely discrete interceptions of terrorists' phone calls and emails have helped disrupt plots and prevent attacks.
 But huge volumes of data don't always help catch potential plotters.
 Sometimes, the drive for more data just means capturing more ordinary people in the surveillance driftnet.

 When he ran INSCOM and was horning in on the NSA's turf, Alexander was fond of building charts that showed how a suspected terrorist was connected to a much broader network of people via his communications or the contacts in his phone or email account.